What is the status of the Duke of Sussex’s five High Court claims?

-A judge’s ruling in the Duke of Sussex’s libel claim against the publisher of the Mail on Sunday is the latest update in his multiple High Court legal battles with newspaper publishers.
+A judge’s ruling in the Duke of Sussex’s phone hacking claim against the publisher of the Daily Mirror is the latest stage of his multiple High Court legal battles with newspaper publishers.

+Mr Justice Fancourt is now set to give a decision in Harry’s claim against Mirror Group Newspapers (MGN) over allegations of unlawful information-gathering.

 – Unlawful information-gathering allegations against ANL